2003

 ● No less than in science; soundness, or truth, is a virtue in philosophy.
 (All else being equal, a philosophical doctrine that’s true is superior to one that’s false, or less accurate, or less comprehensive.)

 ● To the extent that Kierkegaard conflates the life of pursuit of pleasure and the life of creative productivity, as species of the aesthetic mode of existence, with its inherent tendency to boredom, I disagree with him.
 Having experienced both modes of life, pursuing artistic creativity is psychologically entirely different than living for pleasure.
-Pleasure for pleasure’s sake does lead to boredom, but art for art’s sake does not (unless, perhaps, one is really not very artistically creative).
+Pleasure for pleasure’s sake does lead to boredom, but art for art’s sake does not.
 The two are almost opposite in this respect.
 Moreover, the artist does not pursue pleasure per se; rather, he pursues his art, for whose sake he may willingly endure considerable suffering.
 Kierkegaard makes a perceptive observation about the hedonistic lifestyle, but to put the creative life in the same category in this connection is wrong.

 ● Using Kierkegaard’s schema; in a sense, my choice to pursue the aesthetic mode of existence was arrived at by rationality (by reasoning to conclusions which led me to abandon the ethical mode, which he opposes to the aesthetic mode).